Testimony Part 2:

 The typical washing facility in the camp was a big communal concrete tank of water.
 Most people took a bowl and scooped the water up and tipped it over their head.
 I washed in the same way but I was lucky enough to have a separate washing area at the back of our tent as it was used to take care of the babies during the day.
 We had big black bins filled with water and as long as I had my flip flops on while washing...
 I was generally ok well until I found that the bowl I used to tip water over my head was also the bowl people used to wash their bottoms after using the toilet (before you all start wondering...
 I had my own supply of toilet roll).

+Each night we help a bible study for the new Christians in the camp; some of whom I recognised as a group who had come to Pattalung to church and had been baptised by Anurak.
 At bed time we would set up our mosquito nets,and sleep on the board floor.
 I have to say - I can't remember a time when I've slept so well, except when the odd branch from the tree outside would break and fall on the roof.
 I'd wake up with a shock thinking that a bomb had gone off.
 Food was rice...
 3 times a day usually with fish and really hot and sour curry.
 The Thai people are fascinated by watching foreigners eat.
 I'd sit there trying to pick every bit of skin, fat or bone off the meat i was eating.The Thai people would just put the whole thing in their mouths, be it a fish head, chicken or a chunk of any other meat and spit out whatever parts were inedible at the end.
 Some of the things that came out of the sea that we ate, I could never tell you what they were, I just had to swallow as quickly as possible without even chewing it.
 My theory at the time was that if I got sick then the bonus was that I would lose some weight....
 But what with everyone praying for me at home...
 I've yet to get sick.
 Not all the food was bad.
 Every attempt to have a break from the rice diet would normally result in the thai people lavishing me with extra sweet bread, or sticky rice with coconut milk.
 At this point I hadn't quite understood the cultural phemonenon of "Glen Jai".

 "Glen Jai " can occur in numerous situations but a common one is with food.
 Sometimes food will be offered to you because it's a cultural and a firnedly gesture.
 A lot of the time the Thai offering the food will expect you to decline.
 They will then offer again.
 If they are quite persistant then you know that they genuinely want you to eat.
 If it is not offered again then you know it is more a gesture, or a "how are you" type of thing.